The Best International Prepaid Debit Cards

 You will be charged a 1% ATM withdrawal fee online, and there might be other charges imposed by the ATM owners.

 Netspend specializes in prepaid debit cards.
-They offer various cards which offer prepaid spending either at home or abroad.
+They offer various cards that offer prepaid spending either at home or abroad.
 You basically have two options when it comes to cards.
 You can choose a card with a monthly fee, or a “pay as you go” option.
 The “pay as you go” option means that you don’t pay a cost fee for services but you pay charges per transaction.
 This brings you a lot of flexibility when choosing what card you would like, according to your spending habits.
 However, in the “pay as you go” option, international spending fees can be a bit high, so be sure to study the terms carefully if you choose this card.

 The usual foreign transaction surcharge is 4%.
 This surcharge is added to ATM withdrawals and purchases.
 What’s great about NetSpend is that there are no specific international ATM fees to cover.
 Though there might be some charges imposed by the ATM owner.